omondii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions allow multipe permissions 7-everybody adds script that gives permission to everyone 8-James_Bond gives owner no permissions, group no permissions, other users all permissions
+6-multiple_permissions allow multipe permissions 7-everybody adds script that gives permission to everyone 8-James_Bond gives owner no permissions, group no permissions, other users all permissions John doe adds rwx to user, rx to group and wx to others